Ketamine for Severe Anxiety

 Will Ketamine Make Me Anxious?

 Most likely not.
-The set and the setting for receiving ketamine infusion therapy for anxiety is vitally important.
+The set and the setting for receiving ketamine therapy for anxiety is vitally important.
 A part of this is making sure that you understand our philosophy of treatment and why we do what we do.
 We leverage the “psychedelic” aspect of ketamine in a safe and controlled way.
 The vast majority of our patients with severe anxiety report that ketamine washes away their anxiety.
 We feel that this is related to the concept of ego disillusion.
 Your ego is a liar that creates a false narrative.
 It is what fills you with limiting beliefs and forces you to worry about things are really not worth worrying about.
 Many of our patients report that they can disconnect from themselves and many report having a sense of being able to see themselves from the perspective of an outside observer.
 One of our patients said it very well when he reported,” you know I just can’t remember what I was anxious about.”

 Will you give me some Valium?